 Masters by Research If you have academic training in theology or religious studies (or another relevant subject), and would like to develop your interest with a focus on a particular area, the Masters by Research may interest you.
 This programme can be taken either as a ‘Master of Theology by Research’ or as a ‘Master of Science by Research’ – the difference is only in the name.
 You can study full-time (one year) or part-time (two years).
-Your pattern of study can either be three supervised research essays followed by a 15,000 word dissertation, or a 30,000 word dissertation.
-Most students take the ‘research essays + shorter dissertation’ path.
+Your pattern of study can either be three supervised research essays ( two at 4,000 words and one at 7,000 words), followed by a 15,000 word dissertation, or two supervised research essays (7,500 words each), written in the style of an article for an academic journal, followed by a 15,000 word dissertation.
 All students receive research training.

 Master of Philosophy (MPhil) Studying for an MPhil commits you to at least two years’ full-time study and to writing a thesis of up to 50,000 words.
 You will have regular 1:1 supervision and work with advice from two supervisors.
 During the first year you explore your chosen area of research and refine your research proposal.
 At around the nine-month mark, you will submit a draft chapter for discussion at a Review Board, together with a developed proposal for the whole thesis.
 On the basis of your progress-to date, and the prospects for your research, the Review Board will make recommendations on the continuation of your studies into the second year.